Preferred Bank's (PFBC) CEO Li Yu on Q4 2016 Results - Earnings Call Transcript

 Bob Ramsey

-Okay, maybe could share how much of the loans are below floors and maybe how much of a benefit you expect in the first quarter?
+Okay, maybe could you share how much of the loans are below floors and maybe how much of a benefit you expect in the first quarter?

 Li Yu